Identify Society Homeless 366 10/1/23 Day 1, Sunday, Boston, Coroners Report

 6:20 a.m.
 Beverly.
 I arrive at Beverly Depot, it’s warm although there is a cool crisp moist feel to the air.

 6:30 a.m.
 Beverly.
 While waiting for the train I talk to a woman.
-She said she works in the Boston corner’s office.
+She said she works in the Boston coroner’s office.
 I asked how many deaths she was seeing in the street.
 She said with emphasis, “tons!, mostly drug overdose and suicides.”
 She took a picture for me.

 7:10 a.m.
 Boston.
 I arrive at North Station and will not leave Boston for the rest of the day.
 Hello Boston you are my home.
 I thought of all the experiences and things I’ve learned throughout my life.
 May it be from living, reading, thinking, or solving problems.
 This quote kept coming to mind, “Knowledge isn’t power, it is just potential power.
 Knowledge in action is power.”

-8:07 a.m.
-I go to St. Paul’s on 138 Tremont St. for the 8:30am Manna breakfast.
-There are other homeless people there.
-I strike up a few conversations.
-I notice the crowd is more docile than the Mass and Cass crowd.
-The Church workers are kind and considerate.
-I begin to make a few connections.
-We sit in a large basement room and walk through a line to get oatmeal, Gatorade, fruit cups, and snack bars.
-I am happy for the food and connection.
 Once everyone is served one of the church workers initiates a check in.
 This is a time to talk about how you’re doing or share resources.
 Some of the folks have a light sense of humor.
 One fella said he got a black eye falling down drunk.
 He then shared a poem: I am pretty and I am witty and people like me.
-Then said unlike others in the group pointing out certain individuals.
+Then said, “unlike others in the group pointing out certain individuals.”
 I found it funny.
 I shared with the group that I am newly homeless, and a gentleman I’ll call him Frank, invited me to a safe place to sleep for homeless folks.
 This is the Facade of St. Paul’s, it hints at the fibonacci sequence.

 9:26 a.m.
 I leave St Paul’s and arrive at the Phoenix Boston where I plan on meeting my friend Blake so we can donate Baby wipes from Tiffany’s Recovery Inc. Harm Reduction bags from A New Way Recovery Center, and Hygiene products donated by Heather McLean.
 A Phoenix worker arrives before Blake gets there and allows me to come in to the Phoenix and leave my gear there.
 A man named Anthony was having truck issues and asked if I could change a battery.
 I said yes but needed tools.
 The Phoenix worker gave us the tools and we were able to change the battery.
 I promise I am not high in this picture.